jrosen48/utk-homepage/content/post/2021-05-12-a-grab-bag-of-thoughts-for-a-first-time-nsf-panelist/index.md

 This is an informal post; as much a reflection as something that may actually be useful to others.
 This post is on some thoughts on being an NSF panelist for a review panel.
 It's written after having served on three panels - one face-to-face, and two online - and feeling like I have _something_ to say, though I'm unsure what, just yet.
+This is sort of written for someone interested in serving as a panelist or someone serving for the first time looking for some thoughts from someone relatively new to the process (and so aware of the questions/concerns I had).
 Here goes...

 1. It is common to hear this from others who have previously served on a review panel, but it bears mentioning that it takes a lot of time!
 I think one rough way to estimate how much